Courses - Faculty of Education And Social Work

 Addresses key influences on learning and development, building and enhancing understandings of personal experiences and identity.
 Examines concepts central to learning and development such as self-efficacy and self-concept.
 Explores key aspects within the teacher’s role with an emphasis on reflection, relationship building, communication and collaboration.
 Introduces strategies central to the first teaching practicum.

-Explores social, historical and contemporary perspectives of early childhood education in Aotearoa.
-Overviews early childhood services, professional organisations, early childhood curriculum, theories of learning, and children’s play and learning contexts.
-Examines the roles and responsibilities of teachers in relation to teaching and learning.
+Explores key themes related to the study of children, childhood and early childhood education in Aotearoa.
+Overviews early childhood curriculums, theories of learning, and children’s play and learning contexts.
+Examines the roles and responsibilities of adults working with children.

 Introducing TESOL Education